manas-sde/sentiment-analysis-backend/README.md

 ## 🚀 Features

 - **Sentiment Analysis API**: Analyze the sentiment of movie reviews (positive/negative).
-- **PostgreSQL Database**: Stores previously analyzed reviews for faster retrieval.
+- **PostgreSQL Database**: Remote PostgreSQL server deployed on render.
+Stores previously analyzed reviews for faster retrieval.
 - **FastAPI Framework**: Provides a lightweight and efficient REST API.
 - **Containerized with Docker**: Easily deploy and run in any environment.
 - **Deployed on Render**: Backend runs on Render with a remote PostgreSQL instance.